TCP-Lab/handbook/handbook/code/making_everyhing_a_script.md

-# Making everything a script
+# Modularizing everything
+> How to convert loose scripts into reusable scripts.
 ![Draft](https://img.shields.io/badge/status-draft-red)

 > This page is still a draft because I'm still writing it.